If termites are already inside your home…

 Termites live in the soil and need water to survive.
 Eliminating leaks from air conditioning overflow outlets, and building rubble or agricultural drain to eliminate low soak areas will mean there is no area constantly wetter than any other to encourage termites

-Spread termite monitors around your buildings
+All clear, then spread termite monitors around your buildings

 This is the single most important thing you can do.
 If you give termites something easier to find than a way into your house, they will find these termite monitors so you can add termite bait which they take back to kill off their termite colony.